cyclus/cyclus.github.com/source/kernel/pr_review.rst

   code maintainable.
 Don’t be offended.
 Everyone hates something in the style guide, but a common standard is necessary
 * Google C++ style guide says Never Abbreviate.
-Cyclus has historical reasons for some abbreviations, but new abbeviations are strongly discouraged absent justification
+Cyclus has historical reasons for some abbreviations, but new abbreviations are strongly discouraged absent justification
 * Communally agreed upon departures from the existing style guide should be documented